mudit481/mudit481/README.md

 ### Hi there 👋
 I am Mudit<br/>
-@fixingSegmentation is my account for CS308 course.
+Find my alternate GitHub handle:<br/>
+github.com/fixingSegmentation

 <!--
 **mudit481/mudit481** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.